 IRS Verified Financial Installment Agreement

-A verified financial installment agreement is just an installment agreement that requires financial disclosure in order to be approved.
+A verified financial installment agreement is simply an installment agreement that requires financial disclosure in order to be approved.
 This is not the name of an official IRS installment agreement.
 Rather, it's a descriptor used when a taxpayer sets up a streamlined or non-streamlined installment agreement, and the IRS requires a collection information statement.
 The info on the statement helps the IRS verify your financial situation, and it reassures the IRS that you're making the largest payment possible.

 Who Needs to Set Up a Financially Verified Installment Agreement?

-Generally, if you owe over $250,000 (formerly 100k) you will likely need to disclose details about your financial situation in order to obtain an installment agreement.
 The IRS wants to take a look at your finances to ensure that you are paying the most you can.
-Basically, when you're dealing with this level of debt, the IRS wants to ensure that you're not just delaying paying as a form of credit while you use your money for other purposes.
-That said, it's simply too labor-intensive to require collection information statements on lower levels of tax debt.
+When you're dealing with this level of debt, the IRS wants to ensure that you're not just delaying paying as a form of credit while you use your money for other purposes.
+The agency also wants to ensure they're receiving the highest payments possible.

 What Is a Collection Information Statement?

-A Collection Information Statement (CIS) includes information about your assets, income, liabilities, and expenses.
 If you are required to submit this statement, it is highly recommended that you use a licensed tax professional if you want to improve your chances of success with your application.
 Although the CIS is full of numbers, a lot of the information is subjective.
+There are also ways to optimize the outcome to the taxpayers' benefit.

 Types of Installment Agreements That Require Financial Verification